bushrascode/CKAD-Exercises/4-app-config-and-security/c. request-limits-quotas.md

-**3. Create a deployment using the nginx image with 3 replicas in the 'test-quota' namespace.
+**3. Create a Deployment using the <code>nginx</code> image with 3 Replicas in the <code>test-quota</code> namespace.
 Set resource requests to 64Mi of memory and 0.2 CPU core, and limits to 128Mi of memory and 0.5 CPU, applied at the container level.
 Was the creation successful?
 Are all Pods running?**

 <details><summary>Solution</summary>